Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 The Old Q Bar

 A little way down the corridor from the sitting room, you’ll find the Old Q Bar.
-It’s a fabulous place to relax with a pre-dinner drink or chat into the evening.
+It’s a fabulous place to relax with a pre-dinner drink or maybe chat late into the evening.

-It has a cool, quirky, cocktail vibe, and modern furniture offsets the period features in the room.
+The bar has a cool, quirky vibe and modern furniture provides a counterpoint to the period features in the room.

 The Old Q Bar is stocked with a more eclectic range of drinks than many other hotel bars.
 So you’ll be able to choose from a range of whiskies you may not have seen before, and wines from top wine suppliers.